 Actually, several things remain to be seen, but this is where theories and speculation comes in.
 After all, watching a show is fun, but theorizing is even better.

 While there are a few offshoot mysteries, there are really two main questions for fans at the moment: Why did Ben act in secret, and what is he trying to achieve?

 As for why Ben acted in secret, we’ll probably know the answer to that when we know what he was trying to achieve.
 So what was that?
 The most obvious answer is that they’re working to bring back Sam, but that doesn’t track.
 Everyone on the project is working to bring back Sam.
 That’s not something they would need to do in secret.

-Which means it’s something personal for Ben, since he was supposedly the one to rope Janice into the project (and not the reverse).
-Which would suggest Janice is helping for her own reasons – perhaps hoping that the breakthroughs they make together would help her pursue her own ends in finishing what her dad started.
+Which means it’s something personal for Ben, since he was supposedly the one to rope Janis into the project (and not the reverse).
+Which would suggest Janis is helping for her own reasons – perhaps hoping that the breakthroughs they make together would help her pursue her own ends in finishing what her dad started.
 But if Ben is pursuing something personal to him, why didn’t he let Addison – his future wife – in on the project?
 Because what he’s doing could have such catastrophic consequences to the world as she knows it that he didn’t want to burden her?
 It’s possible.

 I can’t wait for next week to get some answers.
 Or, more realistically, a few more breadcrumbs to dissect.
 What do you think?
-Do you have theories about what Ben and Janice are doing?
+Do you have theories about what Ben and Janis are doing?
 Share them below!